CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/Share_Instruction_Page.md

 			url = https://github.com/<username>/<new_dataset_name>.git
 			branch = main
   		```

+The last line will need to be added manually.
+This is now required for compatibility with [github renaming the default branch](https://github.com/github/renaming).

 *note: ensure that there is an empty line at the end of the `.gitmodules` file otherwise it will not pass the format-checking tests of your PR.

-The last line may need to be added manually.
-This is now required for compatibility with [github renaming the default branch] (https://github.com/github/renaming).

   - a link to the latest commit of the <new_dataset_name> GitHub repository